Child Inclusive Mediation and Counselling

 Jennifer (better known as Jenn) is a clinical child psychologist, family therapist and developmental researcher.
 Here on CBD, we house Jenn’s interventions for separated families in high conflict.
 In 2019, she was awarded Member of the Order of Australia in recognition for this work.

-Welcome to Children Beyond Dispute
+Children Beyond Dispute

 On this site you will find an array of evidence based educational and therapeutic resources, providing guidance, support and inspiration for separated families, to remain child focused and to find their higher ground in post-separation parenting.

 Children Beyond Dispute collates and distils the vast work of Professor Jennifer McIntosh, one of the world’s leading child psychologists in the divorce and family trauma fields.
 Her powerful insights and wisdom, collected over 30 years of therapeutic, mediation, teaching and research experience are here now for all to benefit from.

 Child Inclusive Practice Graduate Program

 We are excited to announce the release of our new Child Inclusive Practice Graduate Program and welcome those who have completed our Child Inclusive Mediation and Counselling (CIMC) course to join our community.

 To find out more about the program and to access, click here.

 International Scoping of CIMC